any626/php-engineering/project.md

     - Add filters:
       - Min/Max avg. temperature
       - Table should show/hide rows according to this filter
-      - Chart should respond to the filter as well, freedom to choose how.
+      - Chart should respond to the filter as well, open specs.
   - /upload
     - Reupload the data, recreating everything from it.
   - On all routes the whole app style is affected by **today** avg temp: